-- The incident will be investigated - Appropriate consequences and counselling will be implemented - If the bullying continues after intervention, then a warning for suspension or suspension from school may result - A mediation may be conducted by the Year Adviser, Head Teacher Student Wellbeing, School Counsellor or the Deputy Principal - Parents of both parties may be contacted - The incident will be recorded on Millennium
+- The incident will be investigated. - Appropriate consequences and counselling will be implemented. - If the bullying continues after intervention, then a formal caution for suspension or suspension from school may result. - A mediation may be conducted by the Year Adviser, Head Teacher, Head Teacher Student Wellbeing, School Counsellor, or the Deputy Principal - Parents of both parties may be contacted. - The incident will be recorded on Sentral.